B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 The amount of log traffic can be funneled/reduced by various means:

 * Minimize logging: Who needs debug?
 Make it easy to enable, but if no ones looking then limiting logging to warning and above reduces log chatter
-* Deduplication / Summarization: Capture logs in a window and summarize changes.
-Only pass on logs outside a
+* Deduplication: Capture logs in a window only pass on changes in values.
-* Summarization:
+* Summarization: Collect sets of logs and perform light
-* sampling: pass on n% of logs,
+* Sampling: pass on a percentage of logs, simply dropping anything thats not passed on.
+This is under tha assumption that the logs are not critical and can be lost without consequence.

 ### Lifecycle

+All applications and resources will have a lifecycle.
+Anything you create will probably be

-### Rate of Change
+#### Rate of Change

 ### Source of Truth

+Idempotent definitions.
+Take advantage and templating and configuration management to minimize the amount of manual intervention required.

+Flatten abstractions

+References instead of copies.